Understanding Your Award

 - Federal Perkins Loan

 - Direct PLUS Loan for Graduate/Professional Students

 - Other Title IV Programs

 - Other non-federal financial aid

-The effective date of withdrawal is the date on which a completed official withdrawal form is received by the Office of the Law School Registrar; the percentage of credit will be determined by this date.
+The effective date of withdrawal is the date on which a completed official withdrawal form is received by the St. Thomas College of Law Registrar; the percentage of credit will be determined by this date.
 The term begins on the first day of classes for that session, not the student’s first day of attendance.
 Refunds for students who have withdrawn are based on tuition only.
 Fees and deposits are non-refundable.
 If a student has been awarded financial aid, the financial aid programs from which the funds were disbursed will be refunded in accordance with the formula required by federal law.
 Tuition refunds are calculated as follows:

 |Fall & Spring Term||% Deducted From Account||% You Owe|